srdangre/Investigating-Recipes-and-Ratings/README.md

 The sodium PDV histogram (before removing outliers) is heavily skewed to the right, indicating that there are some especially high sodium outliers in this dataset.

 <iframe
-  src="assets/Sodium PDV Histogram (removed outliers).html"
+  src="assets/(No Outliers) Sodium PDV Histogram.html"
   width="800"
   height="600"
   frameborder="0"